MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/matrix.md

 A = B × A

-The versions of these method calls with all `ref` arguments are slightly more efficient in calling the underlying implementations, but it might be confusing to someone reading your code and assuming that anything with a `ref` argument is modified by the method.
+The versions of these methods with all `ref` arguments are slightly more efficient in calling the underlying implementations, but it might be confusing to someone reading your code and assuming that anything with a `ref` argument is modified by the method.
 Moreover, it's often convenient to pass an argument that is a result of one of the `Make` methods, for example:

 ```csharp
 SKMatrix result;